rackerlabs/support-how-to/content/how-to/cloud-servers/multifactor-authentication-from-the-cloud-control-panel/index.md

         OS_TOKEN or OS_AUTH_TOKEN.
 Then, use the CLI to submit API requests to the Rackspace Cloud.

--   You can also manage multi-factor authentication from the [Identity API 2.0 Guide.](https://docs.rackspace.com/docs/cloud-identity/v2/developer-guide/#document-authentication-info/use-mfa-ops)
+-   You can also manage multifactor authentication from the [Identity API 2.0 Guide.](https://docs.rackspace.com/docs/cloud-identity/v2/developer-guide/#document-authentication-info/use-mfa-ops)

 ### Configure your account to authenticate by using an SMS device

-To configure your account to use an SMS device for multi-factor authentication, you need the phone number associated with your digital device.
+To configure your account to use an SMS device for multifactor authentication, you need the phone number associated with your digital device.
 The device must be enabled to receive SMS text messages.